SamKishan/DragonBallGo/README.md

 Infrasture:
 2 Fedora  25 Servers.
-One is a publicly visible web server and the other in a firewalled MariaDB server.
+One is a publicly visible web server and the other is a firewalled MariaDB server.

 About the application:
 The application is for dragon ball fans and community.
 It lets users view characters, series, saga information.
 It lets users compete against the computer and themselves.